aerb/aerb.github.io/content/posts/we-need-better-than-gradle.md

 3) An accessible and rich plugin and lifecycle API.
 Maybe one of the mistakes of Maven was it was too strict, and that led to Gradle.
 Let's try to meet in the middle.

 3) Support rich documentation.
 This is where XML is especially brutal.
-What if we could click on the argument of a plugin-in, and IntelliJ would bring us to well-formatted documentation. 😍.
+What if we could click on the argument of a plugin, and IntelliJ would bring us to well-formatted documentation. 😍.

 4) No meaningful whitespace please.
 We should have learned this was a bad idea a long time ago.